top of page

 10 Candles for bNovate Technologies

 Founded in 2011, bNovate Technologies is already celebrating a decade this year!
-We took the opportunity to ask the Chairman of the Board and co-founder, Peter Ryser, how the success story of bNovate began 10 years ago.
+We asked the Chairman of the Board and co-founder, Peter Ryser, how the success story of bNovate began ten years ago.

 bNovate Technologies Chairman of the Board and co-founder Peter Ryser

-Peter, you founded bNovate with the vision to significantly improve the world of water monitoring and become a major global market player in the field of automated cell analysis in water.
+Peter, you founded bNovate with the vision to significantly improve the world of water monitoring and become a significant global market player in automated cell analysis in water.
 Please tell us more about this decision to start bNovate Technologies.

-Water has always been an interesting subject for me.
-One day, after a discussion with a former colleague working for a public water supply, I realized that a new system that allows better microbiological analysis of water was needed.
+Water has always been an exciting subject for me.
+One day, after a discussion with a former colleague working for a public water supply, I realized that a new system that allowed better microbiological analysis of water was needed.

 Simon Kuenzi was an excellent PhD student with me from 2002-2007.
 He expressed interest in creating a start-up if I had an innovative project.
 When I asked him to co-found a company to produce a new device to analyze water, he immediately accepted.

-Helped by our network at the Swiss Federal Institute of Technology Lausanne (EPFL), Simon and myself started bringing together various talented people with multidisciplinary knowledge in order to produce such an innovative device – and that was the beginning of bNovate!
+Helped by our network at the Swiss Federal Institute of Technology Lausanne (EPFL), Simon and I started bringing together various talented people with multidisciplinary knowledge to produce such an innovative device – and that was the beginning of bNovate!

 What does the name “bNovate” mean?
 And why is it written with the lowercase “b”?